sugimotot/btsdoc-portal/developers/references_tools/setup_node_gun_screen.md

     Type "screen [-d] -r [pid.]tty.host" to resume one of them. root@alfredo:~/bitshares-munich/recurring/bitshares-core#

-In this case i will do:
+In this case I will do:

     screen -r 11873.pts-2.alfredo

 to get access to one of the terminals.

-To end a screen session just gain control over it and type exit.
+To end a screen session just gain control over it and type `exit`.

 One last useful command i use when the connection drops while you are inside a screen session.
 When you came back, the screen command will tell you that the terminal is attached but you have no control over it.